 250,000+ people have entered their email

-Disney's primary market, of course, is families, especially those with kids younger than 8; however, teen cruisers will find much to like in the venues geared toward them.
+Disney's primary market, of course, is families, especially those with young kids.
+However, teen cruisers will find much to like in the venues geared toward them.
 Beyond that, Disney has strong appeal for multigenerational travelers, and its spa, bar district and alternate dining facilities mean that adults of any age will find their own spaces onboard.
 The passenger makeup is dominated by American and Canadian travelers.

-Dress code is casual during the day and resort casual most evenings.
-(Think jackets for men, but no ties, and pants outfits or summer dresses for women.)
+The dress code is casual during the day and resort casual most evenings.
+Think jackets for men, but no ties, and pants outfits or summer dresses for women.
+Shorts are allowed in the main dining rooms.
+(Note: While jeans are allowed in Palo, shorts and flip-flops are not.)
 Dress-up is part of the Disney shtick, however -- be it princess gowns for young girls or tuxes for dads.
-Many passengers dress to the nines on Fantasy's sole semiformal evening, and you'll be shocked at how many people throw themselves into pirate night -- so pack your eye patch and fake parrot.
+Many passengers dress to the nines on Fantasy's sole semiformal evening, and you'll be shocked at how many people throw themselves into pirate night, so pack your eye patch and fake parrot.